avsa242/nrf24l01-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
+* P2/SPIN2: Because of the way the smart-pin SPI engine works, the I/O pin connection is limited to MISO being 1 pin below SCK, and MOSI being 1 pin above SCK
 * API not yet stable

 ## TODO